The biggest change to Australian payroll in years

 Enhanced employee self-service

 From within Affinity Self Service, employees will be able to complete onboarding and super setup themselves, use super stapling to retrieve existing fund details, update or change super fund details, select your organisation's default fund (an industry fund, or a self-managed super fund), and benefit from automated validation of fund information at the point of entry.
-The aim is to catch issues at the source — where they are easiest and cheapest to fix.
+When an employee selects or updates a fund, Affinity also verifies the member and fund details with the fund before the first contribution, so the account is confirmed to accept the payment rather than failing later.
+The aim is to catch issues at the source – where they are easiest and cheapest to fix.

 Improved super validation in the platform